Join me, Brooke Smokelin,

 If you answered yes to the questions above,

-I invite you to Re-Wild with me this summer...
+I invite you to Re-Wild with us this year...

 If you'd like to sign up for the whole Series go here: